kraghupathi/work-reports/README.md

 > $ vagrant up

 This will take a few minutes to complete.
-Once the installation is completed successfully
+Once the installation is completed successfully.

 ### Login to MiniKF VM